marcotrumpet/my_custom_lints/README.md

 CLI will ask you what kind of file name and corresponding classes you want to match.

-E.g. if you have a file called `authentication_service.dart` and you want to have inside it a class called `AuthenticationService` and not just only `Authentication` you can write `service` when CLI will ask you.
+E.g. if you have a file called `authentication_service.dart` and you want to have inside it a class called `AuthenticationService` and not only `Authentication` you can write `service` when CLI will ask you.

 The same with `bloc`, `model` and so on.